-From the architect.
+Text description provided by the architects.
 We had been trying for one, very long year to change our place of work and after visiting several apartments and establishments, we suddenly came across the opportunity of developing a project for a shared office with a closely known client.
 On this occasion time was our main challenge- we had to finish an interior design project, obtain estimated costs, manage the construction works and move in just 3 months.
 This is an extremely limited timescale for the city of Barcelona.

 The working space has a configuration very commonly found on buildings built in the 70’s at the Poble Nou neighborhood; large lofts with completely glazed facades that housed workshops and warehouses, with various people and service lifts, and a very industrial character that’s reminiscent of the neighborhood’s productive past which is now undergoing a continuous renewal.
 We found a space that was empty and completely lacked partitions, 300 m2 supported by reinforced concrete pillars and hung beams.

 The structure is composed of three centerlines that clearly fitted the required functional plan: two offices located on opposite sides and the common meeting rooms and resting areas in the center.

 We noticed, from the beginning the strength of the orthogonal arrangement set by the reticular structure and the modulated façade.
 It also made very obvious the fact that one of the centerlines was narrower than the rest, which complicated the solution for the need of the two very similar office spaces.
 The intervention was then clear: the construction of three light volumes- two for meeting rooms, one for the bathrooms; we defined the ensemble by granting hierarchy to the existing vacuum and differentiating our intervention from the original envelope.